KristinaValu/KristinaValu/README.md

 ### Hi there 👋
 🌱 I’m currently learning.
 - 🌱 I'm a fledgling developer who's continuously learning and growing.
-- 🔭 Currently looking for job or internship opportunities in front-end web development.

 #### Languages and Tools